lambdista/try/README.md

 The previous code asks the user to enter two integers and then performs their division.
 The problem is that it could throw two types of unchecked exceptions and the compiler of course wouldn't tell you.
 You are required to know it yourself.
-The two unchecked exceptions I'm talking about are `java.util.InputMismatchException` and `java.lang.ArithmeticException` if the user enter a non-integer or zero as the second number, respectively.
-Now, if you have a decent mathematical background you know you can't divide by zero and you can also imagine that `Scanner`'s `nextInt` method may throw some type of exeption if you enter a non-integer.
+The two unchecked exceptions I'm talking about are `java.util.InputMismatchException` and `java.lang.ArithmeticException` if the user enter a non-integer or zero as the divisor, respectively.
+Now, if you have a decent mathematical background you know you can't divide by zero.
+Furthermore you can also imagine that `Scanner`'s `nextInt` method may throw some type of exception if you enter a non-integer.
 However, in both cases you have to look up the type of exception.
-Yes, you can use a generic `catch(Exception e)` and capture them all if you're not interested in the specific type or you could avoid using `try-catch` at all thanks to `Try`.
+Yes, you can use a generic `catch(Exception e)` and capture them all if you're not interested in the specific type or you could avoid using `try-catch` in the first place thanks to `Try`.
 Here are both implementations.
 #### Using the traditional try-catch block ####
 ```java